JOEL Macdonald has been a busy man since retiring from footy four years ago.

 Earlier this year the company signed a deal worth more than $100 million with a car-parts delivery network in North America.

-11 months after being listed on the Australian Stock Exchange, the company's software is being used in 650 countries around the globe - Uber is used in 680 countries globally, according to the MacDonald.
+11 months after being listed on the Australian Stock Exchange, the company's software is being used in 650 cities around the globe - Uber is used in 680 cities globally, according to Macdonald.

 Since its stock was floated on the ASX at 20 cents in December, last year, it has jumped more than 740 per cent.

 For GetSwift, the times are good.